apache/arrow/docs/source/format/Intro.rst

 .. figure:: ./images/fixed-list-diagram.svg
    :alt: Diagram is showing the difference between the fixed size list data
-         type presented in a Table and the dataactually stored in computer memory.
+         type presented in a Table and the data actually stored in computer memory.

    Physical layout diagram for fixed size list data type.